 In order to protect the health of the citizens of the Commonwealth and in accordance with MGL Chapter 111, Section 160, and 310 CMR 22.00, MassDEP will enforce MCL, HA, and ORSG whenever necessary.
 When drinking water supply testing reveals contaminant levels in excess of an MCL, HA, or ORSG, retesting is required to validate the result.
-If additional testing confirms that a standard or guidance value has been violated or exceeded (see Massachusetts Drinking Water Regulations for specific language MCLs), the public is notified and the source of contamination is immediately investigated and, once found, removed or remediated.
-In a few cases follow-up action may occur prior to retesting to protect public health.
-Decisions as to whether a supply that exceeds an MCL, ORSG, or HA may remain in service depend on the type of contaminant(s) found, their levels, persistence of the compound(s), other contaminants present in the water, the duration and severity of the exceedances, whether treatment is feasible, and the availability of alternate sources of drinking water.
+If additional testing confirms that a standard has been violated or exceeded (see Massachusetts Drinking Water Regulations for specific language for MCLs), actions are required to notify the public of the situation and to bring the water supply into compliance.
+These actions may include operational adjustments or treatment of the water to remove or reduce the contaminant, provision of alternate water supplies and/or remediation of the source of contamination.
+If an ORSG or HA is exceeded, additional steps, including a case specific drinking water health risk assessment may be initiated.
+Depending on the specific contaminant, its potential toxicity and/or health risk assessment results, follow-up actions to reduce exposures, may be taken.
+In some cases, follow-up action may occur prior to retesting to protect public health.
+Decisions as to whether a supply that exceeds an MCL, ORSG, or HA may remain in service depend on the type of contaminant(s) found, their levels, persistence of the compound(s), other contaminants present in the water, the duration and severity of the exceedances, whether treatment is feasible, and the availability of an alternate source of drinking water.

 If you have any questions on DWP's use of Office of Research and Standards Drinking Water Guidelines and US EPA Health Advisory Levels please contact the Drinking Water Program at 617-292-5770 or by email at Program.Director-DWP@state.ma.us.